resharp/scBurstSim/README.md

 should be identical for coordinated strategies.

-# Example traces
+# Examples traces and distributions

+## single_allele_example.py
-run single_allele_example.py for plotting example traces of specific strategies (see further documentation inline)
+1. traces: run single_allele_example.py for plotting example traces of specific strategies (see further documentation inline)

-single_allele_example.py uses the Transcription class that is also used by Experiment.py
+2. distributions quickly create stationary distribution for a single allele example (by sampling snapshots from single trace)

 # Analyses